-- Where a pupil has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the pupil can be removed from the admission register after making reasonable enquiries to establish the whereabouts of the child.
-This can only be applied if the school does not have reasonable grounds to believe that the pupil is unable to attend because of sickness or other acceptable and unavoidable cause. - Maintained schools have a safeguarding duty in respect of their pupils, and as part of this should investigate any unexplained absences.
-Academies and independent schools have a similar safeguarding duty for their pupils. - All schools (including academies and independent schools) must notify their local authority when they are about to remove a pupil's name from the school admission register under any of the fifteen grounds listed in the regulations (The Education (Pupil Registration) (England) Regulations 2006 (legislation.gov.uk) - When removing a pupil's name, the notification to the local authority must include: (a) the full name of the pupil, (b) the full name and address of any parent with whom the pupil normally resides, (c) at least one telephone number of the parent, (d) the pupil's future address and destination school, if applicable, and (e) the ground in regulation 8 under which the pupil's name is to be removed from the admission register - A pupil's name can only be removed from the admission register under regulation 8 if the school and the local authority have failed to establish the pupil's whereabouts after jointly making reasonable enquiries.
+- Where a child has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the pupil can be removed from the admission register after making reasonable enquiries to establish the whereabouts of the child.
+This can only be applied if the school does not have reasonable grounds to believe that the child is unable to attend because of sickness or other acceptable and unavoidable cause. - Maintained schools have a safeguarding duty in respect of their children, and as part of this should investigate any unexplained absences.
+Academies and independent schools have a similar safeguarding duty for their children. - All schools (including academies and independent schools) must notify their local authority when they are about to remove a child's name from the school admission register under any of the fifteen grounds listed in the regulations (The Education (Pupil Registration) (England) Regulations 2006 - When removing a child's name, the notification to the local authority must include: (a) the full name of the child, (b) the full name and address of any parent with whom the child normally resides, (c) at least one telephone number of the parent, (d) the child's future address and destination school, if applicable, and (e) the ground in regulation 8 under which the child's name is to be removed from the admission register - A child"s name can only be removed from the admission register under regulation 8 if the school and the local authority have failed to establish the child's whereabouts after jointly making reasonable enquiries.
 Local authorities and schools should agree roles and responsibilities locally in relation to making joint enquiries.

-Special Educational Needs and Elective Home Education
+Special Educational Needs and Elective